 - Police or court records documenting the violence

-- Statement from an employee, agent, or volunteer of a victim service provider, an attorney, or medical professional, from whom the victim has sought services to address the violence, signed under penalty of perjury that the incidents in question are genuine incidents of abuse.
-The victim must also sign this statement and the document must name the offender
+- Statement from an employee, agent, or volunteer of a victim service provider, an attorney, or medical professional, from whom the victim has sought services to address the violence, signed under penalty of perjury that the incidents in question are actual incidents of abuse.
+The victim must also sign this statement, and the document must name the offender

 - Completion of a HUD certification form

 Once a housing authority or landlord has asked for additional information, the victim has 14 days to provide the documentation or the housing authority/landlord may begin eviction proceedings.
 It is up to the housing authority or landlord to decide to give the victim additional time to provide the information.